Mvalentino92/Math_4_Glory/README.md

 **Knapsack.java:** Solves the Knapsack problem using recursion.
 Only feasible for n < 30.

+**LexographicOrder.java:** Prints an array of integers (supplied in non-decreasing order), in Lexographic Order.
+The default example array is: {1,2,3,4,5,6,7,8,9,10}.

 **MagicSquares.java:** Prints 864 unique 4X4 magic squares.

 **MergeSort.java:** Executes MergeSort.
 Originally for int's, with an overloaded method for Strings to sort alphabetically.
 Wrote my own strcmp function to do so.